ServerContainers/nginx/README.md

 This Dockerfile (available as ___servercontainers/nginx___) gives you a NGINX on alpine.
 It also generates self signed certificates and reverse proxy mechanism.

+It uses debian package `nginx-full`.

 For Configuration of the Server you use environment Variables.

-It's based on the [nginx:alpine](https://registry.hub.docker.com/_/nginx:alpine/) Image
+It's based on the [debian:buster](https://registry.hub.docker.com/_/debian:buster/) Image

 View in Docker Registry [servercontainers/nginx](https://registry.hub.docker.com/u/servercontainers/nginx/)